 Sturge-Weber syndrome affects small blood vessels.
-It is characterized by a port-wine birthmark on the face, a blood vessel tumor (angioma) in the tissues that cover the brain, or both.
+It is characterized by a port-wine birthmark on the face, overgrowth of blood vessels (angioma) in the tissues that cover the brain, or both.

 This disorder can cause seizures, weakness, intellectual impairment, and increased pressure in an eye (glaucoma) and can increase the risk of stroke.

-If children have a typical birthmark, doctors suspect the disorder and may do an imaging test to check for blood vessel tumors.
+If children have a typical birthmark, doctors suspect the disorder and may do an imaging test to check for angiomas.

 Treatment focuses on relieving or preventing symptoms.